NicholasMoser/Naruto-GNT-Modding/README.md

 ## Overview

-The GNT series of games currently has a very active modding community.
-Most modding work is currently going into the Super GNT4 mod.
-Here you can find the [SUPER Naruto Gekitou Ninja Taisen 4 Trailer](https://www.youtube.com/watch?v=dBm2x1XauN8).
-And by going to the [Super GNT4 Discord](https://discord.com/invite/supercon4) you can download the mod.
+The GNT series of games currently has a very active community.
+Most development effort is currently going into the Super Clash of Ninja 4 community patch.
+You can download the patch at https://gnt4.online/ and engage with the community in the [SCON4 Discord](https://discord.com/invite/supercon4).

 ## Skins